braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/html_editor/creating_an_email_campaign.md

 ### Step 3a: Add your sending information

-Once you've finished designing and building your email message, it's time to add your sending information in the **Sending Settings** section.
+After you've finished designing and building your email message, it's time to add your sending information in the **Sending Settings** section.

 1. Under **Sending Info**, select an email as the **From Display Name + Address**.
 You can also customize this by selecting **Customize From Display Name + Address**.
 2. Select an email as the **Reply-To Address**.
 You can also customize this by selecting **Customize Reply-To Address**.